-- UK Tax Payers — be sure that you are clear whether you would like UK Gift Aid to apply to your gift or not.
+UK Tax Payers—be sure that you are clear whether you would like UK Gift Aid be applied to your gift or not.
 (Please carefully read the UK Gift Aid section, especially if you have already registered for UK Gift Aid.)

 BY BANK TRANSFER

-Donations can be made online with a credit or debit card, or with a PayPal account.
+Donations can be made online with a credit or debit card.